July 29, 2020

 The team convenes a network of cross-sector partners with shared commitment to improving early childhood services and family support with a focus on identifying gaps and opportunities to reach families furthest from opportunity.
 Existing and potential partners include: early learning coalitions, community-based organizations, public health, government agencies, tribal entities, families and caregivers, policy and advocacy groups, social work, and researchers.
 We seek to engage providers and professionals from multiple disciplines through shared learning opportunities and support to ensure the successful design and implementation of Help Me Grow.

-The optimal candidate will have some combination of lived experience and/or demonstrated experience in successfully building strong relationships with communities of diverse cultures and identities including, but not limited to; racial, economic, ethnic, language, gender, sexual orientation, and/or immigration status.
-This team interfaces with health, social service, and early learning providers; it does not work directly with families.
+The optimal candidate will have some combination of lived experience and/or demonstrated experience in successfully building strong relationships with communities of diverse cultures and identities including, but not limited to: racial, economic, ethnic, language, gender, sexual orientation, and/or immigration status.
+This team interfaces with health, social service, and early learning providers.
+While this position does not provide direct service to families, the HMG Network manager will facilitate integration of family and caregiver voice in the expansion, implementation, and quality improvement of Help Me Grow and early childhood efforts.

-- Identify training and Technical Assistance interests (T/TA) and shared learning opportunities with and for community partners.
+- Identify Training and Technical Assistance interests (T/TA) and opportunities for shared learning.

 - Organize webinars and trainings to facilitate peer learning; identify and coordinate expert speakers and/or panelists.